GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

  [`Clastic_Sedimentary_Rock`](#clastic_sedimentary_rock)
  [`Generic_Conglomerate`](#generic_conglomerate)

+- Note this category is equivalent to category labeled 'Conglomeratic rock in SLTTs (2004), not to the category labeled 'Conglomerate' in that system.
 - Clastic sedimentary rock composed of at least 30 percent rounded to subangular fragments larger than 2 mm in diameter; typically contains finer grained material in interstices between larger fragments.
 If